SciKit-Surgery/scikit-surgerybard/doc/02_1_Calibrate_Your_Camera.rst

 BARD provides a camera calibration program.
 Try it out.
 ::
-  python bardCameraCalibration.py -help
+  python bardCameraCalibration.py  --config config/calibration_input.json
-  python bardCameraCalibration.py  --xcorners 14 --ycorners 10 --size 24 -i <output_dir> --verbose

-(filling in appropriate parameters: so -x gives the number of chessboard squares in the x direction, -y the number of chessboard squares in the y direction and -s gives the size of each chessboard square in millimetres)
+(Default values in `config/calibration_input.json` should be find for most cases but if needed the default values can be changed in config/calibration_input.json file: so -x gives the number of chessboard squares in the x direction, -y the number of chessboard squares in the y direction and -s gives the size of each chessboard square in millimetres)

 This will find all file named .png in <output_dir>, attempt to detect chessboard corners from them, and if successful use the corners to calibrate the camera.